Treaty of London (1518): Terms

-All European countries were invited to London (the Grand Duchy of Moscow and the Ottoman Empire were considered to be in Asia, not Europe).
+All countries in Europe were invited to London, excluding the Grand Principality of Moscow and the Ottoman Empire.
 The treaty hoped to bind the 20 leading states of Europe into peace with one another and thus end warfare between the states of Europe.

 In October 1518, the Treaty was initiated between representatives from England and France.
 It was then ratified by other European states and the Pope.
 The agreement established a defensive league based upon certain terms.
 The central tenet was that states with an active foreign policy needed to commit to a stance of non-aggression.
 As a corollary tenet, signatory states also needed to promise to make war collectively upon any state that broke the terms of the treaty.

 At the time, the Treaty was considered a triumph for Thomas Wolsey.
-It allowed Henry VIII to increase his standing so greatly in European political circles that England became seen as a third major power, albeit still well behind the Holy Roman Empire and France.
+It allowed Henry VIII to increase his standing greatly in European political circles.

 Legacy

 The peace the treaty brought was very brief.
 Wars broke out in a few years, including wars between Denmark and Sweden and also an alliance of England and Spain against France.
 The peace movement, however, continued for next centuries and became part of the Enlightenment movement in the 18th century.

+Some historians have been skeptical that the signatories of the treaty genuinely intended to comply with the commitments of the treaty, while other historians have argued that there was a genuine sense of Christian unity at the time and a common sense of threat posed by the Ottoman Empire.